Peter Benchley - Jaws Suntup Artist Edition

 Illustrated and signed by John Anthony Di Giovanni

-Included with all orders is a genuine Little Critterz® hand-painted porcelain shark figurine and an officially licensed Jaws hoodie - limited sizes and options available on a first-come first-served basis.
+Included with all orders are 2 genuine Little Critterz® hand-painted porcelain shark figurines and an officially-licensed Jaws hoodie (limited sizes and options (MEDIUM AND LARGE ONLY) available on a first-come first-served basis).
+PLEASE NOTE THAT INTERNATIONAL SHIPPING COSTS MAY NEED TO BE ADJUSTED FOR THESE EXTRAS - I WILL INVOICE ANY UPLIFT VIA PAYPAL.

 First published in 1974, Jaws by Peter Benchley is a riveting novel of suspense and horror that terrified millions of readers and inspired an iconic film franchise.